gburger5/gburger5.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-☁️ Cloud Enthusiast | Incoming Solutions Architect Intern @ AWS | Student @ University of Florida
+I ❤️ ☁️ | Certified Solutions Architect Professional @ AWS | Student @ University of Florida

 Hey there, I’m Gabe!
 I’m an incoming Solutions Architect Intern at AWS, an AI and Cloud Practitioner, and a student at the University of Florida.
 My focus is on cloud computing, AI, and building scalable solutions.